Note: In an effort to offer spaces more efficiently, students will have 48 hours to accept before their offer expires.

-Signing Up For the Wait list
+Signing Up For The Waitlist

-- Once you have logged into Housing U, enter the “Application” tab and select application term you are applying for.
+- Once you have logged into Housing U, enter the “Application” tab and select the application term you are applying for.

 Please be aware of the following: